-In addition to our music teachers Mrs Waller-Box and Mr Charles-Nelson, we have 6 visiting tutors from the Camden Music Service working in our school teaching one-to-one peripatetic music lessons.
+In addition to our music teachers Mrs Waller-Box and Mrs Pryce, we have 5 visiting tutors from the Camden Music Service working in our school teaching one-to-one peripatetic music lessons.
 This means that every day at St Mary and St Pancras, you will hear music being taught, learnt and performed throughout the school.

 Our Music Curriculum